cristibaluta/Imagin-Raw/README.md

 # Imagin RAW

-A lightweight, native macOS application for browsing, culling, and organizing RAW photo libraries - built as a faster alternative to Adobe Bridge for read/rate/organize workflows.
+A lightweight, native macOS application for browsing, culling, and organizing RAW photos - built as a more efficient alternative to Adobe Bridge for read/rate/organize workflows.

-An iOS companion app is in development, focused on quick photo review, rating, and field scouting.
+An iOS companion app is in development, focused on a simple way to browse your library, cleanup, in field backup of your shots, and scouting.

 ![Main Interface](screenshots/main.jpg)

 ## Architecture

-- **UI**: SwiftUI (macOS 14.6+)
+- **UI**: SwiftUI (macOS 14.6+).
+AppKit/UIKit for the thumbnails list where SwiftUI performance was poor
-- **RAW decoding**: LibRaw (C++), wrapped via Objective-C++ bridge
+- **RAW decoding**: LibRaw (C++), wrapped via Objective-C++ bridge.
+CoreImage also used for other formats and as a fallback
 - **Metadata**: EXIF parsed directly from RAW/JPEG binary structures; XMP sidecars read/written for Lightroom/Bridge compatibility
 - **File system monitoring**: FSEvents for real-time folder change detection
 - **Search**: NSMetadataQuery (Spotlight) for indexed file/folder search